ccosp/open-o/docs/archive/mcedt/MCEDT_HCV_Issue_Knowledge.md

 The updated ebs-client classes are located in pacakge "org.oscarehr.integration.ebs.client.ng" (file path: src/main/java/org/oscarehr/integration/ebs/client/ng).

+# XOP References Issue

+MCEDT does not accept SOAP requests containing XOP references.
+We added the following two properties in "WSS4JOutInterceptor" to fix the issue:

+"outProps.put(WSHandlerConstants.STORE_BYTES_IN_ATTACHMENT, "0");"
+"outProps.put(WSHandlerConstants.EXPAND_XOP_INCLUDE, "0");"

+These two properties ensure that the signature and attachment are included directly in the outgoing message without XOP reference.

 # Header Parsing Error

 The error "org.apache.cxf.binding.soap.SoapFault: An error was discovered processing the wsse:Security header" threw when getting list on both Sent and Download pages, which was caused due to the algorithm RSA1.5 being unsupported by the "WSS4J 2.2.0" because of its security risk (WSS4J 2.2.0 is the default version in CXF 3.2.0, we can't manually downgrade or upgrade it to another version).